awsdocs/aws-greengrass-developer-guide/doc_source/connectors-console.md

    This enables devices to automatically acquire connectivity information for the core, such as IP address, DNS, and port number\.
 Automatic detection is recommended, but AWS IoT Greengrass also supports manually specified endpoints\.
 You're only prompted for the discovery method the first time that the group is deployed\.
 ![\[The Configure how devices discover your core page with Automatic detection highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-discovery.png)
 **Note**
 If prompted, grant permission to create the [Greengrass service role](service-role.md) and associate it with your AWS account in the current AWS Region\.
 This role allows AWS IoT Greengrass to access your resources in AWS services\.
-Only one Greengrass service role is required per AWS account, but it must be associated with your AWS account in each AWS Region where you use AWS IoT Greengrass\.

    The **Deployments** page shows the deployment timestamp, version ID, and status\.
 When completed, the deployment should show a **Successfully completed** status\.